namsral/helm/docs/chart_template_guide/accessing_files.md

 ## Secrets

-When working with a Secret resource, you can import a file and have the template base-64 encode it for you:
+When working with a Secret resource, you can import a file and have the template base-64 encode it for you to ensure content integrity:

 ```yaml
 apiVersion: v1